-On July 1, 2013, Governor Jerry Brown signed into law the 2013-14 state budget package and instituted a new Local Control Funding Formula (LCFF) that overhauls how California funds its K-12 schools and gives school districts more authority over how the money will be spent.
+On July 1, 2013, Governor Jerry Brown signed into law the new Local Control Funding Formula (LCFF), which significantly changes how California funds its K-12 schools and gives school districts more authority over how the money will be spent.

 The new funding formula replaces the old system of “revenue-limits”—general-purpose funding from the state, which was based on complex historical formulas and made up approximately 70% of a district’s budget—with a per-student base grant that varies by grade span.

-At full implementation, districts will receive 20% more money for high-needs students, based on unduplicated counts of low-income, English learner and foster youth students, and even more for schools with large concentrations of these populations.
-This additional funding for high-needs students replaces most of the state’s categorical programs—funds the state previously provided to school districts for specific purposes such as summer school programs, school safety or helping certain student populations.
+At full implementation, districts will receive 20% more money for each high-needs student, based on unduplicated counts of low-income, English learner, and foster youth students, and even more for schools with large concentrations of these populations.
+This additional funding for high-needs students replaces most of the state’s categorical programs—funds the state previously provided to school districts for specific purposes such as summer school programs, school safety, or helping certain student populations.

 Unlike categorical programs that come with restrictions on how the money can be spent, schools will have broad discretion over how they use the base grants they receive under the new system.
 The extra money they receive for their high-needs students must (as written in the law) “increase or improve services for unduplicated pupils in proportion to the increase in funds apportioned.”

 Under the new funding formula, school districts are subject to new rules for transparency and accountability, which include creating—with input from parents and the community—and adopting a Local Control Accountability Plan (LCAP) that lays out how the district will spend the funds and its goals for improving student outcomes according to eight priorities that the Legislature set.
 The priorities include academic achievement, student engagement, parent involvement, and the successful implementation of new academic standards.
 Districts that fail to meet their goals and improve student outcomes will receive help through a new system of interventions.

 For a more detailed explanation of the new system and additional resources, please see:

 California Department of Education’s LCFF web page